 This was a very successful pilot program for Massachusetts that we will be repeating this school year.
 Stay tuned for more details.

-To Melody Gustafson for winning a $25 gift card just by taking the Every Kid Healthy Pledge at the JSI Summer Institute.
+To Michael Smith from the Southeast Regional School District; Kayla Lagrega from Lowell High School & Sandra Collins from Springfield Public Schools for winning a $25 gift card just by taking the Every Kid Healthy Pledge at various fall conferences.